krisbanas/krisbanas.github.io/_posts/2023-03-30-succulents.md

 captured from a similar cattle-drawn cart in Madagascar.</span>

 Incidentally, even the mighty baobab trees with their succulency can't protect themselves from global warming.
-Since the beginning of the 21st century we are witnessing an unprecedented baobab die-off in South Africa.
+Since the beginning of the 21st century we are witnessing an unprecedented **baobab die-off** in South Africa.
 The trees are collapsing, completely dried out inside.
 One of the species, _Adansonia perrieri_, is listed as "critically endangered", with fewer than 200 mature trees remaining.
 Sadly, it is expected to become extinct in the wild soon.

 As an aside, scientists are collecting the baobab's DNA in search of traits, such as drought tolerance, that could be bred into future trees[1].

-Other examples include the _pachypus_ plants (Greek: _pachys_ - thick, _pous_ - feet).
+Other examples of stem succulents include the _pachypus_ plants (Greek: _pachys_ - thick, _pous_ - feet).
 Some of these look like trees with thick branches, while others form a more extreme rock-like trunk with liana-like branches.
-The latter are also knowed as caudex plants.
+The latter are also known as caudex plants.
 It's also worth noting that the word _pachy_ is often found in the taxonomy of the succulents due to their appearance.